gosuri/petit/README.md

 ### Initialize in the app directory

-This will create links.yml in the current directory
+This will create links.yml and config.ru in the current directory.
+Won't overwrite if you already have them.

     petit init